Mixing in two-dimensional shear flow with smooth fluctuations: Symmetry of PDF for the scaling factor

 \section{Symmetry of PDF for the scaling factor}

-Here we consider a consequence of the stochastic equations (\ref{homog6},\ref{homog7}) for a homogeneous in time statistics of the random variable $\zeta$ invariant under time inversion.
-The symmetry means that all correlation functions of $\zeta$ are invariant under $t\to-t$.
-Then the relation (\ref{symme}) for the probability density function $\Pi(\varrho)$ is valid.
+In this Section we consider a consequence of the stochastic equations (\ref{homog6},\ref{homog7}) for a random variable $\zeta$ with homogeneous in time statistics that is invariant under time inversion.
+The symmetry means that all correlation functions of $\zeta$ are invariant under the transformation $t\to-t$.
+Then the relation (\ref{symme}) is valid for the probability density function $\Pi(\varrho)$.

-We consider the stochastic evolution of the variables $\varrho, \phi$ on some finite time interval $(0,T)$ and designate as $\varrho$ the value of the variable $\varrho$ at the final moment of time $\tau=T$.
-The quantity can be written as the integral over time
+We consider the stochastic evolution of the variables $\varrho, \phi$ on some finite time interval $(0,T)$ and denote as $\varrho$ the value of the variable $\varrho$ at the final moment of time $\tau=T$.
+The function $\varrho$, as a consequence of Eq. (\ref{homog6}), can be written via time integration

-it is a consequence of Eq. (\ref{homog6}).
-Here we assumed that initially $\varrho=0$.
-The random quantity $\zeta$ is assumed to possess homogeneous in time statistics.
+where we assumed that initially $\varrho=0$.
+The random process $\zeta$ is supposed to possess homogeneous in time statistics.

 Using Eqs. (\ref{homog6},\ref{homog7}), one can represent $\Pi(\varrho)$ as the following path integral \cite{feynman1965path}